Inevitability of knowing less than nothing: Conclusion

 From its definition, the set of all conditional entropies is convex.
-Hence, not every conditional entropy has to take the form of dimension minus divergence.
-For example, if $\D$ is one of the quantum R\'enyi relative entropies then every convex combination of the functions~\eqref{eq:cond-ent-from-rel-ent} and~\eqref{36} is also a conditional entropy.
+Hence, not every conditional entropy has to take the form of a difference of logarithmic dimension and divergence.
+For example, if $\D$ is one of the quantum R\'enyi relative entropies, then every convex combination of the functions~\eqref{eq:cond-ent-from-rel-ent} and~\eqref{36} is also a conditional entropy.
 It is an interesting open problem if there exists conditional entropies that cannot be expressed in terms of divergences.
 Another interesting open problem is whether or not all quantum conditional entropies are upper bounded by the conditional max-entropy.
 We leave these open problems to future investigations.

+\textbf{Acknowledgments}.
+The authors thank Nilanjana Datta, Kaiyuan Ji, and Henry Pfister for helpful discussions and Jonathan Sorce for feedback on our manuscript.
+GG and IG acknowledge support from the Natural Sciences and Engineering Research Council of Canada (NSERC).
+SB acknowledges support from the National Science Foundation (NSF) under Grant Nos.~1908730 and 1910571.
+MMW acknowledges support from the NSF under Grant No.~1907615.
+Any opinions, findings, conclusions, and recommendations expressed in this material are those of the authors and do not necessarily reflect the views of these sponsors.

+\textbf{Author Contributions}.
+The following describes the different contributions of all authors of this work, using roles defined by the CRediT (Contributor Roles Taxonomy) project~\cite{NISO}: